iucario/markdown2conf/README.md

 # Markdown2conf

-Convert Markdown files to Confluence Wiki Markup with CLI and frontmatter extraction support.
+Convert Markdown files to Confluence Wiki Markup and publish to Confluence with CLI.

 If you encounter any problems or have suggestions, feel free to raise an issue on GitHub.